Supermodel: Origins

 Model Janice Dickinson has incorrectly stated that she coined the term supermodel in 1979, as a compound of Superman and model.
 During an interview with Entertainment Tonight, Dickinson stated that her agent, Monique Pilar of Elite Model Management, asked her, "Janice, who do you think you are, Superman?"
-She replied, "No ...
+She replied, "No...
 I'm a supermodel, honey, and you will refer to me as a supermodel and you will start a supermodel division."
 Dickinson also claims to have been the first supermodel.

 Lisa Fonssagrives is widely considered to have been the world's first supermodel, with a career that began in the 1930s.
 She was in most of the major fashion magazines and general interest magazines from the 1930s to the 1950s, including Town & Country, Life, Vogue, the original Vanity Fair, Harper's Bazaar, and Time.
 Evelyn Nesbit (with a career launched around 1900) and Dorian Leigh (her career launched in 1944) have also been called the world's first supermodel, as well as Jean Shrimpton (early 1960s), and Gia Carangi (late 1970s).

 Dutch-born model Wilhelmina Cooper holds the record for most covers on American Vogue, appearing 27 or 28 times throughout the 1950s and 1960s.
 Cooper would go on to found Wilhelmina Models modeling and talent agency in 1967.

 1960s–1970s

-In February 1968, an article in Glamour described 19 models as "supermodels": Cheryl Tiegs, Veruschka, Lisa Palmer, Peggy Moffitt, Sue Murray, Twiggy, Sunny Harnett, Marisa Berenson, Gretchen Harris, Heide Wiedeck, Iris Bianchi, Hiroko Matsumoto, Anne de Zogheb, Kathy Carpenter, Jean Shrimpton, Jean Patchett, Benedetta Barzini, Claudia Duxbury and Agneta Frieberg.
+In February 1968, an article in Glamour described 19 models as "supermodels": Cheryl Tiegs, Veruschka, Lisa Palmer, Peggy Moffitt, Sue Murray, Twiggy, Sunny Harnett, Marisa Berenson, Gretchen Harris, Heide Wiedeck, Iris Bianchi, Hiroko Matsumoto, Anne de Zogheb, Kathy Carpenter, Jean Shrimpton, Jean Patchett, Benedetta Barzini, Claudia Duxbury, and Agneta Frieberg.

 Margaux Hemingway in 1976.
 In 1975, Hemingway landed a then-unprecedented million-dollar contract as the face of Fabergé's Babe perfume.

+Donyale Luna is widely regarded as the first black supermodel.
+She was the first black model to appear on the cover of Harper's Bazaar in 1965, where she was depicted in an illustration, and the first to appear on the cover of British Vogue in 1966.
+Naomi Sims has been referred to as the first black supermodel.
+She was the first black model to be featured on the cover of Ladies' Home Journal in 1968 and Life in 1969.
+In 1971, Carol LaBrie became the first black model to grace the cover of Vogue Italia.
+Beverly Johnson was the first black model to appear on the cover of American Vogue in 1974 and French Elle in 1975.
+Pat Cleveland is another pioneering black model whom fashion editor André Leon Talley described as "the all-time superstar model."